Thirroul

 Employment conditions in Thirroul demonstrate exceptional strength compared to most Australian markets

-Thirroul has a highly educated workforce with professional services being strongly represented.
-The unemployment rate was 2.1% as of September 2025, lower than the Rest of NSW's rate of 3.8%.
-Workforce participation in Thirroul is higher at 67.7%, compared to the Rest of NSW's 61.5%.
+Thirroul has a highly educated workforce with strong representation in professional services.
+The unemployment rate was 2.1% as of December 2025.
+This rate is 1.8% lower than Regional NSW's rate of 3.9%.

 Frequently Asked Questions - Employment